Now that you've made the decision to go to university in 2022/23, find out how to successfully complete your UCAS application before the deadline

 If you choose to study part time or are interested in distance learning degrees, you'll need to contact the university directly to apply, although you can still search for courses on the UCAS website between July and September.

-The application process is also a lot shorter, so you typically don't need to find a course as far in advance.
+The application process is also a lot shorter, so you don't need to find a course as far in advance.
 Exact deadlines are set by individual course providers.

 It can take months before you start receiving offers, but when a university makes an offer, you'll receive a notification email (as long as you're set up in Track).
 You can then log in to Track and view the offer.

-The four types of offers are:
+The four offer types are: